Jessie McKay

 Jessica McKay (born 23 June 1989) is an Australian professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA), where she performs under her real name (stylised as Jessie McKay).
-She is known for her time in WWE, where she performed under the ring name Billie Kay.
+She is signed to All Elite Wrestling (AEW), where she performs under her real name (stylized as Jessie McKay) and is a member of The IInspiration alongside Cassie Lee.
+She is best known for her time in WWE, where she performed under the ring name Billie Kay.

 In June 2007, McKay made her professional wrestling debut at Pro Wrestling Alliance (PWA), and she debuted one-year later for the Pro Wrestling Women's Alliance promotion, where she became a two-time PWWA Champion.
 She later started competing on the independent circuit for multiple promotions in the United States for several years, most notably and commonly for Shimmer Women Athletes.

 Early life

 McKay began watching wrestling at the age of 10 along with her brother, and started her professional wrestling career first attending to the Australian promotion based in Sydney, Pro Wrestling Australia.
 Prior to becoming a wrestler, McKay excelled in basketball.
 She attended the same high school (Westfields Sports) as fellow wrestler Cassandra McIntosh.